eduMFA/eduMFA/doc/tokens/authentication_modes.rst

 * The HOTP token type implements the ``authenticate`` mode, which is a single-shot authentication flow.
 For each authentication request, the user uses their token to generate a new HOTP value and enters it along with their OTP PIN.
-The plugin sends both values to privacyIDEA, which decides whether the authentication is valid or not.
+The plugin sends both values to eduMFA, which decides whether the authentication is valid or not.
 * The E-Mail and SMS token types implement the ``challenge`` mode.
-With such a token, the authentication flow consists of two steps: In a first step, the plugin triggers a challenge. privacyIDEA sends the challenge response --- a fresh OTP value --- to the user via E-Mail or SMS.
+With such a token, the authentication flow consists of two steps: In a first step, the plugin triggers a challenge. eduMFA sends the challenge response --- a fresh OTP value --- to the user via E-Mail or SMS.
   In a second step, the user responds to the challenge by entering the respective OTP value in the plugin's login form.
-The plugin sends the challenge response to privacyIDEA, which decides whether the authentication is valid or not.
+The plugin sends the challenge response to eduMFA, which decides whether the authentication is valid or not.
   The "client_mode" is set to ``interactive``.
 This indicates that the plugin should display an input field, so that the user can enter the response